mattmc3/antidote/ARCHITECTURE.md

 | `antidote-home`           | parent  | `antidote home`: resolves `ANTIDOTE_HOME` without a subprocess                |
 | `antidote-bundle-dynamic` | parent  | Dynamic-mode `antidote bundle` with the `.dynamic` script cache               |
 | `_antidote`               | parent  | Zsh completions                                                               |

+Two shims, two load styles.
+Sourcing [antidote.zsh](antidote.zsh) runs `antidote-setup`, which autoloads all of [functions/](functions/).
+Or put that directory on `fpath` and `autoload -Uz antidote`, which loads only [functions/antidote](functions/antidote) and sources the engine on first call.
+The top-level [antidote](antidote) wraps the same body in a real function plus a call, so it works as a standalone script too.

 The dividing line: if the code must mutate the user's shell (`source`, `fpath`, `PATH`, `autoload`), it belongs in `functions/`.
 Everything else belongs in `antidote.zsh`.